osilander/simple-ONT-assembly/README.md

 For read visualisation we will use [NanoPlot](https://github.com/wdecoster/NanoPlot).<br>
 For read QC and trimming we will use [chopper](https://github.com/wdecoster/chopper).<br>
 For assembly we will use [raven](https://github.com/lbcb-sci/raven).
 [Flye](https://github.com/fenderglass/Flye) can also be used.<br>
 For annotation we will use [prokka](https://github.com/tseemann/prokka).
-[Bakta](https://github.com/oschwengers/bakta) can also be used.
+[Bakta](https://github.com/oschwengers/bakta) can also be used.<br>
-For assembly visualisation we can use [Bandage](https://rrwick.github.io/Bandage/).
+For assembly visualisation we could use [Bandage](https://rrwick.github.io/Bandage/).
 I will not cover that here.

 ```bash
 # we will install all of these one-by-one to make sure it goes smoothly